 The 5 pillars of customer experience

-FreshBooks is in the experience business.
+FreshBooks is in the customer experience business.
 If you are in the experience business (and I’d argue everyone is), you need to design great experiences for each axis of interaction that exists between people and your business.
 Where to start?
 Consider strategies for each of the five pillars of experience.

 Whether you build consumer goods (like iPods, cars, air conditioners) or web apps like FreshBooks, people use your products without you around.
 When you’re not close by to help them understand a confusing interface, or explain why your keypad’s buttons are too small for their arthritic fingers, they are judging you based on the experience they have using your product.
 Great design will ensure the people who use your products have a great experience.

 What happens when things do go wrong?
 You need to be there for your users.
 Customer service/support is about extending the user experience beyond physical interaction with your product and being there for your customers when they are at their most vulnerable (and sometimes volatile).
 If your customers need help, be there.
 We find at FreshBooks that we get a lot of calls that have nothing to do with our service, but we’re there for our customers nonetheless because they reached out.
 We consider ourselves lucky that people reach out to us in their time of need and we try to honor their trust and respect by giving it back to them ten fold.

 They say you never get a second chance to make a first impression.
 Marketing experience is all about making first impressions.
 Have you ever been excited about a product before you held it in your hand?
-Have you ever heard about a company before you knew what they did and got excited about that company?
+Have you ever heard about a *company* before you knew what they did and got excited about that company?
 Being extraordinary is a big part of a key ingredient to delivering a great marketing experience.

-Given enough time, everything fails.
+Given enough time, *everything* fails.
 The ironic thing is it’s not the fact that you fail that matters – human beings are understanding of failure – it’s how you handle yourself and treat your customers when your fail that matters.